Forming or Restructuring a Charity

-We are now actively supporting clients in forming CIOs and SCIOs and have supported a number of existing charities through the conversion process.
-(For an update on the details of CIOs and SCIOs, see the Bulletin on our Resources page.)
+We regularly support clients in forming new CIOs and SCIOs and have supported a number of existing charities through the conversion process.

 For new charities planning to operate UK-wide please contact us to discuss the options at an early stage – in some cases a SCIO may be simpler than a CIO.
 We also have plenty of experience in setting up new charities as charitable trusts, charitable associations, and charitable companies.